 My training is from the Rocky Mountain School of Animal Acupressure and Massage (RMSAAM) which is accredited by the National Board of Certification for Animal Acupressure and Massage (NBCAAM).
-I am certified in basic massage and advanced massage techniques for sporting dogs, and am completing my certification in advanced massage techniques for senior dogs.
-I'm a member of International Association of Animal Massage and Bodywork (IAAMB).
+I am certified in Advanced Massage Techniques for Sporting and Senior Dogs and a member of International Association of Animal Massage and Bodywork (IAAMB).
 I have also completed three TTouch Companion Animal courses (over 150 hours), and am currently studying Acupressure at Tallgrass Animal Acupressure Institute, and am certified in Canine CPR.

 The Canine Journal (November, 2017) provides several benefits of canine massage:

 · Reduces muscle pain and stiffness and improves muscle tone

 · Helps animals learn to relax, reduces stress and anxiety

 · Aids in helaing from surgery or injury

 · Provides better well being of your pet by slowing degenerative processes